 The University’s distinctive specialized teaching and impactful research is carried across three campus communities – Legon Campus, Korle Bu Campus, and Accra City Campus.

 The university is mainly based at Legon, about 12 kilometers northeast of the center of Accra.
 Its medical school is in Korle-Bu, with a teaching hospital and secondary campus in the city of Accra.

 However, there is a newly built 600-bed capacity University of Ghana Medical College situated on the University of Ghana, Legon campus.
 So UG medical school students wouldn’t have to go to the Korle-Bu campus to study.

 It also has a graduate school of nuclear and Allied Sciences at the Ghana Atomic Energy Commission, making it one of the few universities on the Africa continent offering programs in nuclear physics and nuclear engineering.

 University of Ghana, Legon campus is one of the biggest (land area) in the world.
 Its Botanical Gardens alone covers an area of approximately 25 hectares.
 The campus is a well-planned layout with the Balm Library as its center.

 The Balme Library was named after David Mowbray Balme, the first Principal of the UG.
-He was one of the founding fathers of University of Ghana.
+He was one of the founding fathers of the University of Ghana.